metamesh/metamesh.org/content/english/standalone/more.md

 In May of 2018, The Heinz Endowments awarded Meta Mesh a $15,000 grant in order to survey and analyze home Internet access and a sustainable approach to public WiFi in three under-served Pittsburgh communities.
 We chose to execute our project in Hazelwood, Homewood, and the Hill District because they demonstrated need, and they are areas where Heinz already focuses its efforts.

-We had two general objectives for these three areas:
+We completed more than 900 surveys and several in-depth interviews, all of which were conducted door-to-door by Meta Mesh employees over three months.
+We had two general objectives:

 1. Research: to gather our own survey data regarding Internet use and more specifically, broadband exclusion.
 2. Operational: to plan logistics, including the placement and location of access points, to provide a minimum viable WiFi network suitable for public use.

-   We completed more than 900 surveys and several in-depth interviews, all of which were conducted door-to-door by Meta Mesh employees over three months.

-   Our cursory conclusions include:
+**Our cursory conclusions include:**

 1. A majority of residents in low-income neighborhoods rely on smartphones to access the Internet.
 This method of accessing the Internet does not qualify as having home broadband, creates severe limitations to what can be accomplished, and greatly increases the time it takes to accomplish tasks.
-   2. Broadband Internet access is increasingly a requirement of socio-economic inclusion, not a consequence of it; and the people in low-income communities know this.
-Whether or not families have in-home broadband Internet access, they still suffer from skill gaps and lack educational resources.
+2. Broadband Internet access is increasingly a requirement of socio-economic inclusion.
+Whether or not families have in-home broadband Internet access, they still suffer from skill gaps and a lack of educational resources.
-   3. The advertised price is only one part of the total cost of getting Internet access.
+3. The advertised price is only one part of the total cost of Internet access.
 On top of the monthly service cost there can be equipment rentals, installation charges, taxes, and other hidden fees.
 Also, the coverage areas and connection speeds that ISPs advertise are often inaccurate.
 Some residents are not able to get service, or get the full level of service they are paying for.
 4. Public organizations that offer free public WiFi such as libraries, community centers, and parks, often fill the gap between low in-home access rates and high community demand.
 Libraries and community centers also provide a number of other critical services, such as training and support.
 These organizations are under increasing pressure to meet community connectivity needs, while their public funding levels are at an all-time low.
 This is why the efforts of Meta Mesh are so important: more than ever, people require in-home Internet access.

 The full report titled [_Home Internet Access and A Sustainable Approach to Public WiFi in Three Underserved Pittsburgh Communities_](https://drive.google.com/file/d/1yoHeapwWWiHk5_GbTDumsL5yFxURn-zN/view?usp=sharing) is available for your consideration.